mca91/ITEWR_DC_Course/chapter2.md

 *** =instructions

-- Create vectors, `cs` for class sizes and `ts` for test scores, containing the results
+- Create vectors, `cs` for class sizes and `ts` for test scores, containing the obeservations above.
-- Draw a scatter plot of the results using `plot`
+- Draw a scatter plot of the results using `plot`.
+Use <b>*existing*</b> R functions for the following exercises.
 - Compute mean, median and variance and standard deviation of test scores.
-Use existing R functions!
-- Compute both the covariance and pearson's correlation coefficient for `cs` and `ts` using R functions
+- Compute both the covariance and pearson's correlation coefficient for `cs` and `ts`.
-- Estimate a linear regression of test score on class size using `lm()`.
-Store the result in `mod`
-- `mod` is an object of type `list` with named entries.
-Check this using the function `is.list()`
-- See what information you can obtain from `mod` using the `$` operator.
-Read out an arbitrary entry of `mod`

-*** =hint

 *** =sample_code
 ```{r}